Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Faulty SC Decoding of Polar Codes

 Under the above assumptions, the internal erasures occur at the output of all synthetic channels of a polar code of blocklength $n$, i.e., $W_{s,k}^{(\mathbf{s})},~s = 1,\hdots,n,~\mathbf{s} \in \{+,-\}^s, ~k = 0,\hdots,2^{n-s}-1$.
 Moreover, the internal erasures occur independently of the message value and with probability $\delta$.
 Let us define a ternary-input erasure channel (TEC) with input alphabet $\mathcal{X} = \{{-1},0,{+1}\}$ and output alphabet $\mathcal{Y} = \mathcal{X}$ and the following transition probabilities

 where the probabilities of all remaining transitions are equal to zero.

-Using the above TEC, our error model can be represented as a cascade of a BEC with a TEC, as shown in Figure~\ref{fig:polartransformfaulty}, where $W_{s,k}^{(\mathbf{s})}$ results from the non-faulty polarizing channel transformation applied to a pair of channels $W_{s-1,k}^{(\mathbf{t})}$ and $W_{s-1,k+2^{n-s}}^{(\mathbf{t})}$ (where $\textbf{t}$ is a prefix of $\textbf{s}$) and ``TEC'' represents the internal erasures caused by the faulty SC decoder.
+Using the above TEC, our error model can be represented as a cascade of a BEC\footnote{In order to avoid any confusion, we note that the erasure probability of this BEC corresponds to the expected erasure probability at a particular point within the \emph{deterministic} faulty-free decoder, where the expectation is taken over all possible noisy decoder input sequences.
+In other words, this BEC is not related to the randomness caused by the faulty decoder.
+The decoder noise is instead entirely modeled by the concatenated TEC.} with a TEC, as shown in Figure~\ref{fig:polartransformfaulty}, where $W_{s,k}^{(\mathbf{s})}$ results from the non-faulty polarizing channel transformation applied to a pair of channels $W_{s-1,k}^{(\mathbf{t})}$ and $W_{s-1,k+2^{n-s}}^{(\mathbf{t})}$ (where $\textbf{t}$ is a prefix of $\textbf{s}$) and ``TEC'' represents the internal erasures caused by the faulty SC decoder.
 We denote this cascaded compound channel by $W_{s,k,\delta}^{(\mathbf{s})}$ in order to make the dependence on $\delta$ explicit.
 It is easy to check that for $\delta = 0$ we get a non-faulty decoder, while for $\delta = 1$ all messages are always erasures leading to a fully faulty decoder.
-Thus, it is mainly interesting to study the decoder for $\delta \in (0,1)$.
+Since both of the aforementioned cases are already well understood, in the remainder of this paper we restrict $\delta$ to $\delta \in (0,1)$.